MitchForest/settlers/docs/phased-based-ai.md

-# Phase-Based AI Strategy Framework
+# Iterative AI Development Framework for Settlers of Catan

 ## Overview

-This document outlines our approach to building a robust, maintainable AI system for Settlers of Catan that adapts its strategy based on game progression phases.
-The focus is on creating a **solid foundation** that can grow and evolve over time, rather than implementing every possible strategy upfront.
+This document outlines our systematic approach to developing AI strategies for Settlers of Catan, prioritizing **baseline establishment** and **incremental improvement** over complex initial implementations.
+Our goal is to create a modular, testable system that allows for systematic strategy development and performance measurement.

-## Core Philosophy: 80/20 Approach
+## Core Philosophy: Baseline-First Iterative Development

-- **80%**: Build extensible framework with simple, effective strategies
+- **Start Simple**: Establish baseline performance with crude but functional strategies
-- **20%**: Leave room for advanced features like MCTS, opponent modeling, complex negotiations
-- **Foundation First**: Establish clean architecture before adding complexity
-- **Incremental Growth**: Add strategies over time without breaking existing system
+- **Measure Everything**: Track performance metrics across large sample sizes (100+ games)
+- **Iterate Systematically**: Make one change at a time, measure impact, document results
+- **Modular Design**: Enable easy strategy addition/modification without system rewrites
+- **User-Friendly**: Design for community contribution and experimentation

+## Commercial Vision: AI-Assisted Catan for Strategy Development

+This AI system has potential commercial applications:

+- **Hybrid Play Mode**: Humans can join games with bots, taking control when desired or letting AI play
+- **Strategy Testing Platform**: Players can experiment with different bot strategies to improve their own gameplay
+- **Statistical Analysis Hub**: Full bot-vs-bot games with detailed analytics for strategy nerds
+- **Learning Platform**: Watch AI strategies unfold to understand optimal play patterns
+- **Community Strategies**: Users can create, share, and test custom AI strategies

 ## Game Phase Definition